 If you need to contact me, just got to #fenrirproject on FreeNode (IRC), use the forum or contact me directly.

 Developing is under way.
-A kickstarter campaign will start at the end of this week.
+A kickstarter campaign will start soon.

 The development of this project seemed necessary due to the Current Auth schemes status and the Requirements that people are normally searching in an authentication protocol.